STARRINGBruce Willis - John McClane

 Score - 3.5 Howls Outta 4

-Len Wiseman [who directed the UNDERWORLD films and is married to Kate Beckinsale - that lucky bastard] does a really good job directing the action and bringing the script to life on screen.
+Len Wiseman [who directed the UNDERWORLD films] does a really good job directing the action and bringing the script to life on screen.
 I liked how the colors of the film seemed a bit washed out and how the camera shook as if it were a documentary.
-It reminded me alot of THE BOURNE SUPREMACY, giving a more realistic and gritty feel to the film.
+It reminded me a lot of THE BOURNE SUPREMACY, giving a more realistic and gritty feel to the film.
 I, however, do feel as if there was too much action [I didn't mind the action - loved it but I know others felt indifferent to it] and not enough room for the audience to breathe and absorb what was really going on.
 Especially when it concerned the villains, because I didn't think they had enough substance for their evil reasoning.
 Were they doing this just to prove a point?
 Was there something bigger?
 We get the answers to those questions, but at the same time, we don't.
 Plus at his age, McClane shouldn't be taking hits that he wouldn't have survived when he was younger and walking away from them with just cuts and bruises.
 I don't mind giving the audience a sense of disbelief for 2 hours, but it seemed kinda silly to me.
 I don't really fault Wiseman for that [I don't think he wrote the screenplay], but things like that take away from a film and leave plot holes when there shouldn't be any.

 The acting was very good for an action film.
 Bruce Willis played John McClane as if he hadn't been gone 12 years.
-Combining the smart-aleck nature of the first two films with the seriousness of the third, Bruce Willis has matured McClane and does it with justice and believablity.
-Even at his age [he's over 50 and can't do action films because he might break a hip - PLEASE!], Willis is still better than many of his younger counterparts.
+Combining the smart-aleck nature of the first two films with the seriousness of the third, Bruce Willis has matured McClane and does it with justice and believability.
+Even at his age, Willis is still better than many of his younger counterparts.
 While most of the work was done by stuntmen, McClane has perfected the art of surviving explosions and gunshots and a whole bunch of other dangerous shit that would kill most people.
 Sure, he's ignorant when it comes to battling internet terrorism, but in the real world, he doesn't need gadgets and gizmos to kick your ass.
 Yeah, Willis plays McClane as a predictable hero.
 But this hero is predictably badass and cool.
 Bruce Willis is still the man and I'm glad he's back in his best role.

 Justin Long surprised me at how well he fit in.
 He's witty, has great comedic timing, and had great rapport with Willis.
 He was totally believable as a computer geek [he's a Mac] and was not a distraction to the action that surrounded him.
 Maggie Q was intimidating as Mai Lihn, having the best fight scene in the film with Willis.
 She totally turned me on with her fast kicks and take no bullshit attitude.
-She was a total bitch [and hot].
 I just wish she were in the film more.
 Mary Elizabeth Winstead was also very good as McClane's daughter, Lucy.
 Her anger towards her father was totally believable [she used the same Gennaro method to piss off McClane like her mother did in the original DIE HARD] and was extremely tough against the villains.
-She's basically in the film towards the end, but she does very well with the screentime given to her.
+She's basically in the film towards the end, but she does very well with the screen time given to her.
 If they do another DIE HARD film, I'd like to see Long's and Winstead's characters come back.
-I think they could offer the franchise alot more than was allowed here.
+I think they could offer the franchise a lot more than was allowed here.

 THE FINAL HOWL